datacarpentry/image-processing/episodes/05-creating-histograms.md

 Then, we convert the grayscale image of integer dtype, with 0-255 range, into a floating-point one with 0-1 range, by calling the function `ski.util.img_as_float`.
-We will keep working with images in the value range 0 to 1 in this lesson.

 We now use the function `np.histogram` to compute the histogram of our image which, after all, is a NumPy array: